SquareSR/Testing-Red-Classic/red-classic/README.md

 JUGGLER #2
 - Drowzee: 	EQ
-- Hypno: 	EQ (+ TB) 	(If Hypno KOs you, swap to squirtle and revive nido, let squirtle faint)
+- Hypno: 	EQ (+ TB)

+> If Hypno KOs you, swap to squirtle and revive nido, let squirtle faint

 KOGA
 - Koffing: 	EQ
 - Muk: 		EQ
 - Koffing: 	EQ
-- Weezing: 	use Elixer, then stall with slot 17 Poke Flute until Self Destruct KOs you (or sends you into low hp, which is also fine).
+- Weezing: 	use slot 5 Elixer, then stall with X-Speeds (U1) until Self Destruct

+> Ideally Nidoking fainted, which guarantees red bar now to Bruno.
+> If Nidoking did not faint, this is also fine; play normally.

-## Gym Rush
+## GYM RUSH

-> The order in this route is Erika, Blaine, Sabrina; but this may differ for advanced route.
+> The order presented in this route is (1) Blaine, (2) Sabrina, (3) Erika
+> There is no major downside to doing them out of order, so do not panic if you do so

+## MANSION

 Walk out of the gym and MENU:
-- Use slot 4 Rarecandy on Nidoking
 - bike east (hopping the ledge) to the warden's house

 Talk to the warden trading Gold Teeth for HM04
 - Exit house
 - Fly to Pallet Town

 Walk left dodging the Lass and face the edge of the water

 MENU
 - Use slot 3 Super Repel